electricimp/Builder/README.md

 For example, to operate through a proxy running at IP address 192.168.10.2 on port 3128 for HTTP requests, you should set the environment variable: `HTTP_PROXY='http://192.168.10.2:3128'`.
 All of Builder’s HTTP requests will now go through the proxy.

 **Note** Files retrieved from GitHub (`github:` protocol) are always accessed using HTTPS.
 So when specifying a proxy in this case, make sure you use set the `HTTPS_PROXY` environment variable.

+### Local Includes From Remote Files ###

+By default, all [local includes](#local-files), even if they are mentioned in remote source files, are always interpreted as relative to the system where Builder is running.

+If `--use-remote-relative-includes` option is specified, every [local include](#local-files) is interpreted as relative to the location of the source file where it is mentioned.
+For example, a local include mentioned in remote source file from GitHub will be downloaded from the same GitHub URL as the source file.

+`--use-remote-relative-includes` option does not affect includes with [absolute remote paths](#remote-files).

+**Note** In the current Builder version `--use-remote-relative-includes` option affects includes mentioned in remote source files from GitHub only.

 # Testing #